prasunpatidar94/workspace-intreview/MS-Spring-Boot/Section-2/Doc.md

 #### 13. Concurrency use horizontal scaling using threading concept (should support concurrency not sequencing)
 #### 14. Telemetry uses actuator, admin console, logs, tracings, health states, etc. (always used observability tool to observe the all service on signal place to monitor)
 #### 15. Authentication and authorization use spring security (zero trust approach)

+# Need of Configuration
+- To make All Environment Friendly Application
+##  There are 3 Approaches to achieve dynamic configuration: -
+- 1. Configuration Spring boot with properties and profiles
+- 2. Applying external Configuration with Spring Boot
+- 3. Implimenting a configuration server with spring cloud config server